 Early Childhood Interns are based in the Programs Department and assist the Early Childhood Coordinator with curriculum development, teaching classes as well as engaging our youngest guests in our Art Lab space.
 The Early Childhood team is responsible for developing and delivering high quality early learning experiences to our guests.
 Early Childhood Interns will primarily assist the Early Childhood Coordinator with daily activities in the Art Lab and classroom.
 Interns will gain practical experience in the necessary activities required in curriculum planning and delivery.

 Educational Outreach Internship

-Educational Outreach interns will assist the education department during outreach science programming to area libraries.
-Interns will assist with program preparation, loading supplies at Fair Park, assisting the educator during the program, and then breaking down supplies and delivering them back to Fair Park.
-Interns will be given the chance to help research and develop materials for the educational outreach programs.
+Educational Outreach interns will assist the education department during outreach science programming to the local community.
+Interns will assist with program preparation, assisting the educator during the program, and then breaking down supplies and delivering them back to Fair Park.
+Interns have the chance to help research and develop materials for the educational outreach program.
 This internship will take place on weekdays and typically runs into the early evening hours.
 These programs are a fun and exciting opportunity for interns to help children learn and explore science related topics.

 Marketing/PR interns work directly alongside Museum Marketing and Public Relations staff.
 Ideal candidates must be self-motivated and possess some of the following skills: writing experience (AP style), editing experience, Web/HTML knowledge, experience working in a CMS, ability to work with comparative analysis in Excel, familiarity with market research, organization and project management experience, experience in PowerPoint.
 Tasks could include: organizing spreadsheets, tracking internet mentions, helping with media and donor gifts, archiving photos, writing drafts for social media and event summaries, proof reading web and print content.